Joeccp/SBA/docs/login.md

 hashed usernames and passwords are stored in `accounts.toml`, instead of using any kind of web-server and database.

-Here are all the user accounts
+Here are all the user accounts:

 | Username | Password | Account Type  |
 |:--------:|:--------:|:-------------:|